Arn Menconi

-Arn Menconi (born 1959 in Chicago, Illinois) is a perennial candidate from Colorado who was a Democratic candidate for Colorado's 3rd congressional district in 2018 and a Green Party candidate for the U.S. Senate in Colorado in 2016.
+Arn Menconi (born 1959 in Chicago, Illinois) was the Green Party candidate in the 2016 United States Senate election in Colorado.
+He was on the ballot for the November 2016 election in Colorado.

-Menconi served two terms on the Board of County Commissioner of Eagle County, Colorado from 2001 to 2009 as a Democrat.
-He was also the founder and former Executive Director of a national youth development charity SOS Outreach.
+Menconi served two terms on the county commission of Eagle County, Colorado.
+He is also the founder and former Executive Director of a national youth development charity SOS Outreach.
 He earned his M.B.A. at the University of Denver, Colorado and undergraduate in Communications at DePaul University in Chicago, Illinois.

 Early life and education

-After moving to Vail, Colorado in 1991, he started working at a ski rental shop in Avon with local high school students.
+After moving to Vail, Colorado in 1991, He started working at a ski rental shop in Avon with a bunch of local high school students.
+Arn saw a need for the snowboarding community to reach out to those who would not otherwise have an opportunity to visit the mountains.
 A fully certified snowboard instructor through the American Association of Snowboard Instructors, Menconi produced the largest amateur snowboard series for ten years through SOS.
 Menconi is also President of Vail Velo, the Vail Valley's biking club.

 SOS Outreach

-In 1993, Menconi founded, and was the Executive Director of, SOS Outreach, formerly the Snowboard Outreach Society, the county's largest winter sports-based youth developmental agency from 1993 to 2015.
+Menconi is the Founder and Executive Director of SOS Outreach, formerly the Snowboard Outreach Society, the county's largest winter sports-based youth developmental agency.
 The mission of SOS Outreach is to build character in underserved and underprivileged youth to enhance decision-making for healthy and successful life experiences.
-Headquartered in Vail, Colorado, SOS teaches over 3000 kids each year at 30 ski resorts in the United States.
+Headquartered in Vail, Colorado and founded in 1993, SOS teaches over 3000 kids each year at 30 ski resorts in the United States.